SysBioChalmers/Human-GEM/data/testResults/README.md

 gene-rule problems (a gene not annotated in `genes.tsv`, or a boundary reaction that carries a gene rule).

+#### Naming issues (missing or inconsistent)
+Reactions or metabolites with no name, and metabolites whose name depends on the compartment.
+Names are curated in `model/Human-GEM.yml`; `reactions.tsv` and `metabolites.tsv` hold cross-references only, so there is no second copy of a name to drift against.
+One chemical is the same chemical in every compartment, so a name that differs between compartments is either a naming slip or two unrelated compounds sharing a base identifier.

 #### Exact-duplicate reaction groups
 Groups of two or more reactions with **identical** stoichiometry (same metabolites and same coefficients).
 This is the strict "truly identical" case; near-duplicates